bynayt/CDMBootcamp2026/README.md

-this template is a copy for bootcamp 2026
+This template is a copy of TinyTapeout Bootcamp 2026.